CONTENTS

 SCAC codes make tracking shipments easier and improve delivery accuracy.
 They help you find carriers fast, even when using different transport methods.
 This is helpful for managing tricky supply chains.

-Here’s how SCAC codes improve tracking and delivery:
+Here’s how they can improve tracking and delivery:

-• SCAC codes quickly show which carrier is handling your shipment.
+• Quickly show which carrier is handling your shipment.

-• U.S. Customs uses SCAC codes for carriers shipping goods internationally.
+• U.S. Customs uses them for carriers shipping goods internationally.

-• SCAC codes ensure accurate data sharing between carriers, brokers, and customers.
+• Ensure accurate data sharing between carriers, brokers, and customers.

 • These codes keep shipping documents clear, reducing errors and saving time.

-SCAC codes are also used in electronic messages and data sharing.
-For example, adding a SCAC code to a shipping notice ensures the right carrier info is sent.
+SCAC is also used in electronic messages and data sharing.
+For example, adding it to a advanced ship notice ensures the right carrier info is sent.
 This helps track shipments live and makes sure deliveries are correct and on time.

 Best Practices for Mastering SCAC Codes